-The NCI has announced a Request for Applications for the Predoctoral to Postdoctoral Fellow Transition (F99/K00) Award for 2019, to support outstanding PhD candidates as they complete their dissertation research training (F99 phase; 1-2 years) and transition to a mentored and research-intensive, cancer-focused postdoctoral career development research positions (K00 phase – up to 4 years).
-Projects must be clearly focused on cancer and developing a research-intensive career.
+The National Cancer Institute will be announcing a Request for Applications for the Predoctoral to Postdoctoral Fellow Transition (F99/K00) Award for 2021, to support outstanding PhD candidates as they complete their dissertation research training (F99 phase; 1-2 years) and transition to a mentored, cancer-focused postdoctoral career development research positions (K00 phase – up to 4 years).
+The F99/K00 award is open to 3rd or 4th year PhD students, including F31 Fellowship applicants and current awardees (note that 3rd or 4th year students would have matriculated in 2018 or 2019).
+International students may also apply.
+Students Matriculated in a dual-degree program (e.g.) MD/PhD, DO/PhD, DDS/PhD, or DVM/PhD) are not eligible for the F99/K00 program.
+Projects must be clearly focused on cancer.

 To apply for this award, an applicant must be nominated by their institution.
-As each institution is allocated only one nomination, the Case Comprehensive Cancer Center (Case CCC) requires potential applicants to assemble a pre-application for review and selection of the candidate.
-The pre-application shall include the following documents:
+As each institution is allocated only one nomination, the Case Comprehensive Cancer Center (Case CCC) requires potential applicants to assemble a pre-application, which shall include the following documents:

-- PI (i.e. student) NIH biosketch on trainee biosketch form [View template and instructions]
+- PI’s (i.e. student’s) NIH biosketch on trainee biosketch form: (Fellowship Only),

-- Specific Aims Page structured to address the unique research strategy outlined for the F99/K00.
-Maximum of 1 page should address the following:
+- A Specific Aims Page structured to address the unique research strategy outlined for the F99/K00.
+A maximum of 1 page should address the following prompts:

 - Aim 3: The Postdoctoral Research Direction (~1/4 page).